 How can we be all things to all systems?
 The crucial idea is the concept of a data model.
 By this we don't mean a model of a specific dataset, like a spectral fitting functional model, we mean a model of the concept of astronomical data.
 More specifically, we mean an abstract description of the structure of our data separate from its implementation in a particular disk storage format.
 We note for the software-literate that this abstract description can be - but does not need to be - given a manifest software implementation as an object or set of objects in an object-oriented language.
 Once we have our data model, we can map it to the particular disk data formats we wish to support.
 This allows the same code to read FTOOLS FITS files or PROS QPOE files and 'see' them (after a translation layer) as identical sources of information.
 The individual tool will not usually need any explicit 'if FITS then' code, and will not even know what type of file is being read.

 In principle such a data model could be arbitrarily complex with many special cases.
 Actually it turns out that almost all our data can be described by a single kind of object, perhaps with a few simple flavors.
 This fact is what gives FTOOLS its strength: much X-ray data analysis can be accomplished by fairly general manipulations of FITS binary tables.
 We take FTOOLS' advance one step farther by separating our unified data description from the specifics of the FITS format (2880-byte blocks, indexed keywords, storing the structure of the main data as header keywords, no units on keywords, etc), which are not relevant to any of the science algorithms.
 This separation turns out to be extremely powerful, and allows us to do a lot more than just support multiple data analysis contexts.

 The existing package tool kits (FDUMP, TPRINT, etc..) will work on our files but may lose the extra layers of meaning provided by our data model.
-We will therefore provide a new set of infrastructure tools which will do generic operations on our files.
-This IS a significant amount of extra work, but we believe our plan builds on existing infrastructure experience in important ways.
-For instance, we wish to unify and extend the PROS concepts of filters, regions and good time intervals into a single selector concept; this will greatly increase the flexibility of filtering.
+We therefore provide a new set of infrastructure tools which will do generic operations on our files.
+We have unified and extended the PROS concepts of filters, regions and good time intervals into a single selector concept; this greatly increases the flexibility of filtering.